 Outstanding Hybrid PFC Bonds.
-The Hybrid PFC Bonds Outstanding under the Bond Ordinance, all of which are special limited obligations of the City payable from and secured by: (a) a pledge of and Senior Lien on the portion of Revenues constituting PFC Revenues; and (b) a pledge of and lien on General Revenues junior and subordinate in right of payment to the pledge of and lien on General Revenues securing the Outstanding Senior Lien General Revenue Bonds and the Series 2023 General Revenue Bonds, are referred to herein as the "Outstanding Hybrid PFC Bonds."
-The following table presents the original aggregate principal amount and the outstanding aggregate principal amount of the Outstanding Hybrid PFC Bonds upon the issuance of the Series 2023 New Money Hybrid PFC Bonds and prior to (a) the issuance of the Series 2023 Forward Delivery Hybrid PFC Refunding Bonds, when and if issued, and (b) the refunding of the hereinafter defined Series 2014A Hybrid PFC Bonds.
+The Hybrid PFC Bonds Outstanding under the Bond Ordinance, all of which are special limited obligations of the City payable from and secured by: (a) a pledge of and Senior Lien on the portion of Revenues constituting PFC Revenues; and (b) a pledge of and lien on General Revenues junior and subordinate in right of payment to the pledge of and lien on General Revenues securing the Outstanding Senior Lien General Revenue Bonds and the Series 2024 Bonds, are referred to herein as the "Outstanding Hybrid PFC Bonds."
+The following table presents the original aggregate principal amount and the outstanding Hybrid PFC Bonds.